 Effective HR Strategies To Address The Challenges

-Developing a comprehensive workforce plan which is flexible can help companies overcome resource shortages.
+Developing a comprehensive workforce plan which is also flexible, can help companies overcome resource shortages.

-Flexibility to ramp up or ramp down resources at any given point in time in response to the changing business requirements, market conditions and financial situation can assist these financial institutions to sustain in the market and deliver results.
+Flexibility to ramp up or ramp down resources at any given point in time in response to the changing business requirements, market conditions and financial situation can assist these financial institutions in sustaining in the market and delivering results.

 Customize Rewards & Recognition programs

-While compensation plays an integral role in attracting and retaining talent, there’ll be employees at certain levels which are looking beyond compensation.
+While compensation plays an integral role in attracting and retaining talent, there’ll be employees at certain levels who are looking beyond compensation.

-Recognizing the needs of employees at different levels and Devising innovative programs at various levels can help keep employees.
+Recognizing the needs of employees at different levels and devising innovative programs at various levels can help employee retention.

-Human Resources should adopt a holistic approach in Talent Management area to be able to mitigate the Talent risks:
+The Human Resources sector must adopt a holistic approach to talent management and be able to mitigate talent risks:

-- Role definition and targeting the right talent in the Market with the social networks and developing talent communities can help companies overcome skill shortages.
+- Role defining and targeting the right talent in the market with social networks and developing talent communities can help companies overcome skill shortages.